On the stability of symmetric flows in a two-dimensional channel: The inviscid operator

 by

-\begin{remark} When $U$ is replaced by $e^{-\phi}$, we arrive at a well-known problem considered in Statistical Mechanics and in Morse theory (Witten Laplacians), see for example \cite{HebookWitten} and the references therein.
+Recall that $U$ satisfies \eqref{eq:10}. \begin{remark} When $U$ is replaced by $e^{-\phi}$, we arrive at a well-known problem considered in Statistical Mechanics and Morse theory (Witten Laplacians), see for example \cite{HebookWitten} and the references therein.
 As observed in \cite{BenBen}, we arrive at a singular case of this theory because $U$ is vanishing at $x=1$. \end{remark}